 How to Uninstall the Ubuntu Environment and Keep Your Home Folder

-To remove the downloaded Bash environment, open a Command Prompt window and run the following command.
+On older versions of Windows 10, to remove the downloaded Bash environment, open a Command Prompt window and run the following command.
 This will uninstall and delete the Ubuntu user environment from your system, including any Linux applications you downloaded and installed with apt-get or by compiling them from source.

 Windows will ask you to confirm your choice.
 To automatically accept the confirmation–ideal if you want to use this command in a script, for example–run the